thibaud-c/GST.200UB/lab04/README.md

 > 2. transpose your weights in rows <br>
 > 3. calculate the [Moran](https://pysal.org/esda/generated/esda.Moran.html) value from the package esda
 >
-> you can find an example [here 👀](https://kazumatsuda.medium.com/exploratory-spatial-data-analysis-esda-spatial-autocorrelation-71b5782c19d6)
+> you can find a great example [here 👀](https://kazumatsuda.medium.com/exploratory-spatial-data-analysis-esda-spatial-autocorrelation-71b5782c19d6)
 </details>
 <details>
   <summary>👀 Wanna verify the answer you found?</summary>
     <br>

+> for ROBBERYs: <br>
 > Moran's I: 0.662 <br>
 > p-value: 0.001 <br>
 > => it is significantly  clustered